The Red Beans Parade

 Riding “Red Beans & Ricely”

 One of the most anticipated elements of the parade is the Beanmobile that leads the procession.
 The 2015 design for the Volkswagen Thing featured a likeness of New Orleans’ own Louis Armstrong – a lifelong fan of red beans and rice – and members spent weeks painstakingly filling in the design, bean by bean.
 The result was nothing short of amazing – a mobile piece of folk art, a labor of love, and a tribute to a city that celebrates its culture through cuisine – and Carnival parades.
-It’s well worth a trip to Bywater to join the parade at 2 p.m. at the corner of Port and Royal streets, or anywhere along the route through the Marigny and Treme to see the yearly redesigned Beanmobile and for a close-up view of the cleverly costumed marchers announcing their arrival with the chant, “Red Beans comin’!”
+It’s well worth a trip to Bywater to join the parade at 2 p.m. at the corner of St. Ferdinand and Royal streets, or anywhere along the route through the Marigny and Treme to see the yearly redesigned Beanmobile and for a close-up view of the cleverly costumed marchers announcing their arrival with the chant, “Red Beans comin’!”